joedolson/my-tickets-stripe/readme.txt

 3. Go to My Tickets > Payment Settings and configure the Stripe payment gateway.

 == Changelog ==

+= 1.0.2 =

+* Bug fix: Incorrect call to Stripe secret value in some contexts
+* Bug fix: Correctly call transaction ID & payer name when passing data to save from Stripe.

 = 1.0.1 =